deads2k/community/contributors/design-proposals/thirdpartyresources.md

  the resource.
 Your controller will see the delete.
 You ought to shut down your TPR controller while you migrate your data.
 If you do this, your controller will never see a delete.

-# stop all clients from writing to TPR (revoke edit rights for all users)? / stop controllers
-$ kubectl get TPR --all-namespaces -o yaml > data.yaml